yilu1021/gdk-for-unity/content/docs/projects/fps/tutorial.md

 This coroutine re-activates consumed health packs after a cool-down period.
 It starts at the end of the `HandleCollisionWithPlayer` function as well as in `OnEnable` for any health pack entities which are inactive.
 Any running coroutines are stopped in `OnDisable`.

 <%(#Expandable title="Why is only one worker at a time able to have write-access for a component?")%>
 This prevents simultaneous changes putting the world into an inconsistent state.
 It is known as the single writer principle.
-If you want to learn more when you're done with the tutorial, have a look at [Authority and interest](https://docs.improbable.io/reference/<%(Var key="worker_sdk_version")%>/shared/authority-and-interest/introduction).
+If you want to learn more when you're done with the tutorial, have a look at [Authority and interest](https://docs.improbable.io/reference/{{ $.Site.Params.worker_sdk_version }}/shared/authority-and-interest/introduction).
 <%(/Expandable)%>

 <%(#Expandable title="How are clients prevented from sending health-giving commands?")%>